We use a formal process to exercise our responsibilities under the Essential Services Commission Act 2001.

 - producing compliance assessments and audits

-- producing an annual work program, which outlines our key focuses for the year.
+We produce an annual work program that outlines our key focuses for the year.

 Our regulatory role in each sector